Denmead: Religious sites

-The church is the All Saints' Church and it also has a church hall.
+The parish church is All Saints' Church, which is constructed of flint with brick quoins and Bath stone window surrounds.
+The church was extended in the 1990s to accommodate a growing congregation, and a major upgrade was carried out to the adjacent church hall as part of the same project.

 Sport

 Denmead has a King George's Field in memorial to King George V where the village cricket, football, tennis and bowls clubs are based.
 In recent years, a village skate park has also been constructed in King George's playing field to provide more leisure activities for young persons.
 The playground on King George's Playing field was refurbished and rebuilt in 2013, creating a popular park for both locals and those from further afield who travel to the village to use it.

 Denmead is home to the Denmead Striders, a running club with over 100 members of a wide range of abilities.
 Denmead also has a brass band which is currently in the Second Section in national grading.

-TS Alacrity Junior Cadet Corps has been running in the village since 1992, meeting every Monday evening (term time only) from 1845–2100 at the Denmead War Memorial Hall.
-Catering for boys and girls aged between 7½ to 18 years, the unit is a completely self funded charity.
+TS Alacrity Junior Cadet Corps has been running in the village since 1992, meeting at the Denmead War Memorial Hall.
+Catering for boys and girls aged between 7½ and 18 years, the unit is a self funded charity.

 Denmead Cricket Club fields two teams in the Hampshire Cricket League, and also has a Sunday team playing friendly matches.
 The club plays its home matches at King George V playing fields.

+Denmead Tennis Club is located on King George V playing field and has been hosting coaching sessions and tournaments for 60 years (as of 2024).

 Ville Bowmen, is a target archery club in Demand.
 They shoot out doors during the summer, adjacent to the scout hut in Kidmore Lane.
 During the winter months they shoot indoors in the memorial hall.
 The club often turn out for public have a go events at the village show and fetes.

-Denmead is home to Denmead Football Club who are thought to have first formed in the 1930s, with earliest definitive records from 1953–4.
+Denmead is home to Denmead Football Club who are thought to have first formed in the 1930s, with earliest definitive records from 1953 to 1954.
 Youth and adult teams train and play matches King George Playing Fields.
-Boys and girls of all ages train on Saturday mornings, all welcome.
+Boys and girls of all ages train on Saturday mornings.